SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 | DataHub REST API | The path of the microservice which hosts the API is *https://<edge_domain_name>/service/datahub*. |
 | Dremio REST API | The Dremio URL to run REST API requests against is either *http://datahub.<edge_domain_name>* or *https://datahub.<edge_domain_name>*, depending on whether TLS/SSL is used or not. |

-> **Info**: For JDBC/ODBC you have to configure Cumulocity IoT Edge so that port 31010 can be accessed from the host system.
+> **Info:** For JDBC/ODBC you have to configure Cumulocity IoT Edge so that port 31010 can be accessed from the host system.
 For instructions on port forwarding see section "Setting up port forwarding" under [Setting up the environment](/edge/installation/#setting-up-the-environment).

 ### Defining DataHub permissions and roles